 If you are planning a trip to nashville for more than a day, you will get some useful trip planning ideas here.
 You can interchange the days according to nights they are open. (ie: Grand Ole Opry has shows on Tuesday, Friday and Saturday nights)

 Embrace downtown!
 Hit Broadway and hop from bar to bar letting your ear be your guide.
 Live music starts at 11 AM and ends at 2 AM so pace yourself.
 Now downtown Nashville does not have a lot of local eateries—mostly chains.
 But the local ones are great.
 Have lunch at Puckett’s Grocery or Arnold’s for some great southern food.
 Visit the Tennessee Museum for a self-guided history lesson, or hit the Country Music Hall of Fame if you are really into country music.
 There are numerous attractions and tours downtown, so you will not be at a loss for things to keep you busy.
 Music City Pub Crawl is a great way to learn about the city's past in a fun, relaxed setting.
+It takes place on 2nd Ave, which has buildings from the 1800's and more great bars.
 Treat yourself for dinner to some ribs at Jack’s, or a fancier dinner at Merchant’s Restaurant, both on Broadway.
 If you are downtown on the first Saturday of the month, explore the art district on 5th and in the Arcade.
 The art crawl is from 6-9 PM and you can enjoy complimentary drinks and eats.
 It shows a different, eclectic, sophisticated side of Nashville that people don’t usually get to see.

 Nashville loves its sports and is passionate about its teams.
 Join the excitement of a Titans, Predators or Sounds game.